kubestellar/kubestellar/cmd/inform-syncer-configs/README.md

 This command requires two kube client configurations.
-One points at the edge service provider workspace (ESPW) with authorization to list and watch Workspace objects (the mailbox WOrkspaces) in that workspace.
+One points at the edge service provider workspace (ESPW) with authorization to list and watch Workspace objects (the mailbox Workspaces) in that workspace.
 The other client config points at the server base with authorization to list and watch `SyncerConfig` objects from all clusters.